Zendro-dev/JSON-Schema-to-Zendro-Converter/Readme.md

     "model": "season",
     "storageType": "sql",
     "attributes": {
-        "seasonDbId": {
-            "type": "Int",
-            "description": "The ID which uniquely identifies a season.
-For backward compatibility it can be a string like '2012', '1957-2004'"
-        },
         "seasonName": {
             "type": "Int",
             "description": "Name of the season. ex.
 'Spring', 'Q2', 'Season A', etc."